- Home

 - When your name is called, please come and stand before the Bench.

-- You are presumed to be innocent until you plead guilty or are found guilty beyond a reasonable doubt after a trial.
+- You are presumed innocent until you plead guilty or are found guilty beyond a reasonable doubt after a trial.

 - You have the right to be represented by an attorney